zenml-io/zenml/docs/book/starter-guide/collaborate/roles-and-permissions.md

 * Permissions and roles only become relevant if you are running through a deployed ZenML Server.
-In local settings with a direct connection to a SQLite Database user access is no limited/granted by roles.
+In local settings with a direct connection to a SQLite Database user access is not limited/granted by roles.